 2. Fish Taco Tasting

-If you start at the corner of Avenida Adolfo López Mateos and Castillo and work your way northwest along López Mateos, you’ll encounter any number of restaurants, cafés, and patio diners that serve fish tacos.
-Near Miramar, López Mateos turns into Calle Primera.
-You’ll find more shacks here.
+If you start at the corner of Avenida Adolfo López Mateos/Calle Primera and Castillo and work your way northwest along López Mateos, you’ll encounter any number of restaurants, cafés, and patio diners that serve fish tacos.
+You’ll find more shacks as you near Miramar.
 And it is these shacks that tend to serve the more authentic fish tacos, though the places you passed to get here do make very good ones.

-My personal tour included La Guerrerense (the website is in Spanish — and their cart doesn’t sell fish tacos but their restaurant does), a restaurant called Mariscos Playa Azul, and a final stop at a small stand simply called Fish Tacos Ensenada, or Tacos de Pescado de Ensenada.
+My personal tour included La Guerrerense (their cart doesn’t sell fish tacos but their restaurant does), recognized by numerous international travel and food publications, a restaurant called Mariscos Playa Azul, and a final stop at a small stand simply called The Original Fish Tacos Ensenada, or Los Originales Tacos de Pescado de Ensenada.

-Shopping on Calle Primera/Avenida López Mateos should not be missed.
+Shopping on Avenida Adolfo López Mateos/Calle Primera should not be missed.
 Small electronics, souvenirs, silver and turquoise jewelry (especially jewelry from Taxco, a city celebrated for its silver and turquoise), curios, and arts and crafts abound.
 Leather goods such as jackets, handbags, duffle bags, et cetera, are your best bargains.

 Start out by walking northwest on López Mateos.
 You’ll see shops on both sides of the street.
 As you reach Miramar, you’ll notice more jewelry stores.
 Turn right on Miramar and you will encounter more clothing, electronics, and general stores.